 There is more to Mailchimp but these are the basics.
 It is easy, intuitive and fast to learn, which is why it’s so popular.
 However, many users find it lacking in advanced features – and in many ways it hasn’t changed much since it was first launched in 2001.
 Workflow and campaign management isn’t always very intuitive, and it isn’t always easy to integrate your email marketing through Mailchimp with other marketing applications you use.

-Adopting Hubspot does require an investment and the right knowledge to use the platform properly.
-Many businesses find they get a better ROI from Hubspot if they use it in conjunction with an official partner, such as JDR.
-To find out more about our services and how we use Hubspot on behalf of our customers, please get in touch today by phone or email.
+Adopting HubSpot does require an investment and the right knowledge to use the platform properly.
+Many businesses find they get a better ROI from HubSpot if they use it in conjunction with a HubSpot partner agency, such as JDR.
+To find out more about our services and the benefits of working with one of the leading HubSpot partners in the UK, please get in touch today by phone or email.